bkoelman/CSharpGuidelinesAnalyzer/README.md

 ## Get started

-The latest stable version requires [Visual Studio 2017 with Update 5](https://www.visualstudio.com/).
+The latest version requires [Visual Studio 2017 with Update 5](https://www.visualstudio.com/) or higher.
 To get instant feedback on all files in your solution, activate [Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md).

 * From the NuGet package manager console: